SConnolly1886/AWS-EKS-with-Terraform/README.md

-# How to Create a EKS Cluster with Terraform
+# How to Create an EKS Cluster with Terraform

 ## What is trying to be done?
 This will show you how to 1) deploy an EKS cluster using Terraform and 2) Configure `kubectl` using `Terraform output` to deploy a Kubernetes dashboard on the cluster.